 Generally, VOC-solvent-based extractions are most effective in extracting both cannabinoids and terpenes from cannabis plants.

-And while butane and propane are extremely effective in stripping the hemp plant of its most essential compounds like cannabinoids and terpenes, these solvents aren’t interesting to most large-scale CBD oil manufacturers.
+And while butane and propane are extremely effective in stripping the hemp plant of its most essential compounds like cannabinoids and terpenes, these solvents aren’t interesting to most large-scale manufacturers.

 Propane- and butane-based solvent extraction is difficult to scale.
-Therefore, you won’t find many butane- or propane-extracted CBD oils being commercially sold.
+Therefore, you won’t find many butane- or propane-extracted CBD products being commercially sold.

 But there’s a catch:

 Because ethanol is an extremely polar solvent, it’s also highly effective in extracting other ‘unwanted’ compounds from the hemp plant, like waxes, lipids, and chlorophylls.
 This means that ethanol-based hemp extractions often undergo a more extensive filtering process to:

 - Remove these unwanted compounds like waxes, lipids, and chlorophylls, and;

 - Because ethanol has a relatively high boiling point, remove the ethanol itself from the end-product.